hievalt/Audiotool-downloads-indicator/README.md

 # Audiotool-downloads-indicator
-Add track download indicator on track page at audiotool.com
+Adds a track download indicator on track page at audiotool.com